andrewm-neutron/arduino-opta-tcp-socket/README.md

 ## Dependencies

-The following packages are required on top of a basic miniconda install:
+The following packages are required on top of a basic miniconda install (`pip install ...` in miniconda prompt terminal):
 - opcua
 - opcua-client
+- crypto
--
+- crypto

 ## How to set it up